Alaska

-Abundant natural resources have enabled Alaska—with one of the smallest state economies—to have one of the highest per capita incomes, with commercial fishing, and the extraction of natural gas and oil, dominating Alaska's economy.
-U.S. Armed Forces bases and tourism also contribute to the economy; more than half the state is federally-owned land containing national forests, national parks, and wildlife refuges.

-The Indigenous population of Alaska is proportionally the highest of any U.S. state, at over 15 percent.
-Various Indigenous languages are spoken, and Alaskan Natives are influential in local and state politics.
+An abundance of natural resources—including commercial fishing and the extraction of natural gas and oil—has enabled Alaska to have one of the highest per capita incomes in the United States, despite having one of the smallest state economies.
+U.S. Armed Forces bases and tourism also contribute to the economy; more than half of Alaska is federally-owned land containing national forests, national parks, and wildlife refuges.
+It is among the most irreligious states and one of the first to legalize recreational marijuana.
+The Indigenous population of Alaska is proportionally the second highest of any U.S. state, at over 15 percent, after only Hawaii.